randomessence/highlight.js-phpbb3-automatic-code-prettify/README.md

 Then with the use of a simple bbcode will it detect, identify and [54 languages and is bundled with 26 style themes.](http://softwaremaniacs.org/media/soft/highlight/test.html)

-BBcodes:
+##BBcodes:

-Standar highlighting with automatic detection and prettifying.
+**Standard highlighting with automatic syntax detection and prettifying. **

 `[highlight]{TEXT}[/highlight]`

 `<pre><code>{TEXT}</code></pre>`

-**If you are getting a bad match use this custom code.**
+**If you are getting a bad syntax match with some snippets use this custom code below and manually specify your syntax.**

 `[highlight={SIMPLETEXT}]{TEXT}[/highlight]`

 `<pre><code class="{SIMPLETEXT}">{TEXT}</code></pre>`

 **Help:** if you code is being incorrectly detected use this code and specify a syntax or type `no-highlight` in this way `[highlight=no-highlight]thsi code[/highlight]`

 ##Notes